Frequently Asked Questions

 A: CAP 305 is “Sports Promotion” and the abbreviation CAP stands for Communications: Advertising and Public Relations.
 In University publications it can be found under the heading “Advertising/Public Relations.”
 Don’t confuse this with your “capstone” (PED 495) requirement.

-Q: Will the Sport Leadership Program at GVSU find my fieldwork or internship placement site for me?
+Q: Will the Sport Management Program at GVSU find my fieldwork or internship placement site for me?

 Q: When should I start planning for my fieldwork and internships?